Break into Showbiz

 You aren't going to want your photo's to look like they came from JC Penny's.
 They do portraits and it's an entirely different ballpark here.
 So no portraits.
 And NO "Glamour Shots."
 Dynasty has been off the air for years.
 Comps can have a glamour look to it on one of the shots, but your headshots have to be something else.
 And don't just submit a snap shot.
 Trust me, I do not have time to sort through snapshots, neither do other agents.

-In my opinion, once you do get your headshots done, the best route to go is with a UNION FRANCHISED Agent.
+In my opinion, once you do get your headshots done, the best route to go is with a union franchised talent agent.
 A union franchised talent agent can work with both union and non-union talent.
-AFTRA is the union that works with film and TV actors.
+SAG-AFTRA is the union that works with film and TV actors.
 SAG-AFTRA represents nearly 160,000 actors, announcers, broadcast journalists, dancers, program hosts, recording artists, stunt performers, voiceover artists and other media professionals.

 Be sure the person you are dealing with as your potential agent is ethical.
 The BBB is a good place to start but here's an even better route.
 Call the state Attorney General's office if it's someone you've never heard of before.
 (I started out as an actress myself and learned the hard way.)
 You'd be surprised how a company can appear clean from the BBB and have a rather large (and active) file in the Attorney General's office.
 Still do not neglect calling the BBB.

 Try the local Consumer Affairs office too - it never hurts!
 Many states regulate agencies through the department of Consumer Affairs or Protection.
 CT regulates through the Dept of workplace Standards.

 Standard agency percentages are 10% MAXIMUM on any union work and between 15-20% on non union work if it is outside of union governance.
 (I have seen model managers take up to 25%, OUCH!)